rpatin/segclust2d/README.md

 mode_segclust <- segclust(simulmode, Kmax = 30, lmin=5, ncluster = c(2,3,4), type = "behavior", seg.var = c("speed","abs_spatial_angle"), subsample_by = 2)
 ```

+Beware that subsampling will also divide your lmin argument.
+If subsampling by 2, lmin will be divided by 2.
+It is important that lmin stays larger than 3 and if possible than 5, for better variance estimations.

 Note that subsampling has been implemented in such way that outputs will show all points but segmentation is calculated only on subsampled points.
 Points used in segmentation can be retrieved through `augment` in data column `subsample_ind` (The subsample indices for kept points and NA for ignored points).

 ## Other data types